Wilfred/blog-comments/README.md

 3. If the table isn't yet set up: `$ lein run -m blog-comments.models.migration`
 4. Start the server: `$ lein ring server`

+This will reload most code, but not routes.

 ## Deployment

 blog-comments is designed to run on Heroku.
 For the first deploy, do the following: